wvitzthum/modelServer/README.md

 # modelServer
-Small project to demonstrate how quickly KServe can be setup with a real use case scenario.
+Small project to demonstrate how quickly KServe can be set up with a real use case scenario.
-Currently we serve two models that have been converted from sklearn pickle to ONNX and are embedded into a Triton Inference Server.
+Currently, we serve two models that have been converted from sklearn pickle to ONNX and are embedded into a Triton Inference Server.
-This project is currently only demoing a RawDeployment of KServe so no istio and knative for scaling.
+This project is currently only demoing a RawDeployment of KServe so no istio and Knative for scaling.

 Future items to look into:
 * Model Mesh
 * Async Serving
-* Knative/istio scaling
+* Knative/Istio scaling

-Some high level testing this has shown 2.5-3x increases in performance compared to BentoML/pickle while also drastically reducing the memory footprint.
+Some high-level testing has shown 2.5- 3x increases in performance compared to BentoML/pickle while also drastically reducing the memory footprint.

 ## Instructions
-Use the supplied makeFile to upload the model files

 ### Prerequisites
 * Make
-* AWS cli
+* AWS CLI
 * kind cluster running
 * Python & Poetry

+## Steps
 ### Install the kserve CRD on kind
 ```bash
 # windows